coreui/coreui/docs/content/components/placeholders.md

 {{< /example >}}

 {{< callout info >}}
-The use of `aria-hidden="true"` only indicates that the element should be hidden to screen readers.
-The *loading* behavior of the placeholder depends on how authors will actually use the placeholder styles, how they plan to update things, etc. Some JavaScript code may be needed to *swap* the state of the placeholder and inform AT users of the update.
+Using `aria-hidden="true"` simply tells screen readers to ignore the element.
+The actual *loading* behavior of the placeholder depends on how authors implement and style the placeholder, as well as how they update it.
+Some JavaScript may be necessary to *toggle* the placeholder's state and notify AT users of the change.
 {{< /callout >}}

 ### Width

-You can change the `width` through grid column classes, width utilities, or inline styles.
+You can adjust the `width` using grid column classes, width utilities, or inline styles.

 {{< example >}}
 <span class="placeholder col-6"></span>